tvaditya/memegeneratorpy/README.md

 ## Running the app

-If you have followed the step above correctly you will see a file named app.py, that is our main program and t should be the file you must execute
+If you have followed the step above correctly you will see a file named app.py, that is our main program and it should be the file you must execute
 Just execute your python app on your terminal as says below:

 ```bash